crcarmen23/social-network-api/README.md

 ## Installation

-To invoke this application, run npm install and then nodemon server.js or node server.js in intergrated terminal.
+To invoke this application, run nodemon server.js or node server.js in intergrated terminal.

 ## Usage